Deploy to Web with Licensed Containers

 - Technical contact email - from the General menu

-- Preferred URL - keep it relatively short
+- URL - keep it relatively short

 The Preferred URL is not a byu.edu subdomain.
 You can create that later.
 This is the (preferably short) URL for the Mendix Cloud environment (for example, funstuff.apps.us-2a.mendixcloud.com) that distinguishes your application from the thousands of others running in the Mendix Cloud.
 The Preferred URL will be used to automatically generate the URL for your Acceptance and Production environments.
 For example, if the Preferred URL is byu-personnel, the Mendix-generated URLs will be: